RP 208 #1. BECAUSE GOD SANCTIFIED THE SEVENTH DAY SABBATH

 EXODUS 31:12-17

-12 And the LORD spoke to Moses, saying,
+12 And Yahweh spoke to Moses, saying,

 14 You shall keep the Sabbath therefore; for it is holy to you: every one who defiles it shall surely be put to death: for whoever does any work in it, that soul shall be cut off from among his people.